 - Disposable address: by ensuring the domain is not one offered by temporary email services, we can lower the users’ risk score.

 - Domain information: Is it a free domain?
 When was it created?
+Does it require SMS or any other verification to open it?
 How about recent updates?
 Just a number of data points that can give great insights into an email address validity.

 Now if you think about your own email address, it’s probably used to sign into a number of services, especially social media platforms.
 These are great places to investigate in order to validate the emails address usage.